MartinBraquet/owo/README.md

 # Automated OwO Hunt and Battle

 [OwO](https://owobot.com/) is a Discord interactive game where the player can hunt animals and battle with them.
-However, this game throttles the number of hunts and battle at max 1 every 15 seconds.
+However, this game throttles the number of hunts and battles (one every 15 seconds).
 This Python script will take care of hunting and battling as soon as it is available, without any human intervention.
 This makes it very cheap to level up animals.